DominoKit/domino-rest/README.md

 Domino-rest can be used in two modes :

-1- Interface defined in client module, then we only add dependencies to client module only
+1- Interface defined in client/server module, then we only add dependencies to client/server module only

+ - Client dependencies
 ```xml
 <!-- Lib dependency-->
 <dependency>